myrojoylee/Lord-of-the-Pies/README.md

 - Short Term:
   - Clean up styling for better UI
 - Long Term:
+  - a more detailed model to accommodate details of the recipe
   - Add functionality to chatbot using openAI API
   - Use tags to create category buttons for 'easy-search' function
   - Add a way to favorite recipes and add them to your personal list
-  - Adding validation for sign-up
+  - Adding validation for sign-up for stronger username/password

-  - Add better error code to guide users to making a better password
+## Contributions

+- There are no guidelines at this time, but if you would like to make a contribution, feel free to fork the repo, make a PR, and reach out to [Myro Joy Lee](mailto:myro.joy.olida.092282@gmail.com)

-## Acknowledgements
+## Acknowledgments

 ### Sources: